 Therefore, we hypothesized that due to the additional benefits of having their reputation increase, people would show a preference towards donating to causes that could improve their reputation over ones that do not, even when efficiency is held constant.

-7. Overhead costs / External funding effect
+7. External funding effect

 Hypothesis 1 of the replication states that participants are less willing to donate to charities with a higher perceived waste or overhead, even when efficiency is held constant.
 However, a study by Gneezy et al. (2014) found that participants were more willing to donate to a charity with overhead costs if the costs were covered by another donor.
 Both the donation rate and the total amount of donations were found to increase when participants were told that the overhead costs are covered by another donor when compared to control groups and with other manipulations.
 Moreover, the findings in this paper were successfully replicated with an effect in the same direction in a mass replication effort by Camerer et al. (2018).